gheja/gheja.github.io/README.md

 ### Clutter Rush

 A game about procrastination and the last 20 seconds before a guest arrives.
-Made for the 20 Second Game Jam.
+Made for the 20 Second Game Jam 2023.
 — Godot Engine
 — [Play the jam version](https://gheja.itch.io/clutter-rush)
 / (Code not yet available)